Thinhrichkidz/Fashion_Store_ReactJs/README.md

-# Run the React Web App
+# Howw to run the React Web App

-## Available Scripts
+First you need to install the NodeJs to your project:

+### `npm i`

-In the project directory, you can run:
+In the project terminal, you can run:

 ### `npm start`